-10% is maximum co-pay a family / will pav based on house hold incon ne
+10% is maximum co-pay a family will pay based on household inco --- d.
+Other.
+Describe:

-[] b.
-Limit the combined amount of co-payment for all children to a percentage of family income.
-List the percentage of the co-payment limit and describe.

-[] c.
-Minimize the abrupt termination of assistance before a family can afford the full cost of care ("the cliff effect") as part of the graduated phase-out of assistance discussed in 3.2.5.
+[ ] b.
+Limit the combined amount of co-payment for all children to a percentage of of family income.
+List the percentage of the co-payment limit and describe. [ ] c.
+Minimize the abrupt termination of assistance before a family can afford the cost of care ("the cliff effect") as part of the graduated phase-out of assistance dis in 3.2.5.
 Describe: